Francophonie Day In Canada

 Before reading the following article, there are a few words that are important to understand:

-(NOUN) the parts of the world where French is considered the official language
+1. (noun) the parts of the world where French is considered an official and/or the primary language

 Now that there is more clarity on this vocabulary, let’s begin…